City-Wide Sensor Network Deployment Guide for Smart Infrastructure Planning

 Laws and Policies Affecting Sensor Network Deployment

-• Data protection laws that regulate how personal and sensitive data is collected and used
+• Data protection laws for handling personal and sensitive data

-• Environmental regulations related to sensor placement and energy usage
+• Environmental regulations for deployment and energy usage

 Tools and Resources for Sensor Network Deployment

-• IoT platforms for device management and data integration
+• IoT platforms for device connectivity and management

 • Data analytics software for processing and visualization